Lithuanians Vote In Presidential Runoff Amid Russia Fears - UrduPoint

 Lithuania is a significant donor to Ukraine, which has been battling Russia since the 2022 invasion, and is already a big defence spender, with a military budget equal to 2.75 percent of GDP.

-This week, Simonyte's government came forward with proposals that could help raise defence spending to 3 percent.

-Lithuania intends to use the funds to purchase tanks and additional air defence systems, and to host a German brigade, as Berlin plans to complete the stationing of around 5,000 troops by 2027.
+Lithuania intends to purchase tanks and additional air defence systems, and to host a German brigade, as Berlin plans to complete the stationing of around 5,000 troops by 2027.

-Lithuania fears it could be next in Russia's crosshairs if Moscow were to win its war against Ukraine.
+Vilnius fears it could be next in the crosshairs if Moscow were to win its war against Ukraine.

-According to the Germany-based Kiel Institute, Lithuania ranks among the top three countries globally in terms of the GDP percentage spent on aid for Ukraine, at 1.22 percent.

 - Tension over Taiwan -